-For each UE-specific serving cell, one or more DL BWPs and one or more UL BWPs can be configured by dedicated RRC for a UE

-FFS association of DL BWP and UL BWP

-FFS definition of an active cell in relation to DL BWP and UL BWP, whether or not there are cross-cell/cross-BWP interactions

-NR supports the case that a single scheduling DCI can switch the UE’s active BWP from one to another (of the same link direction) within a given serving cell

-FFS whether & how for active BWP switching only without scheduling (including the case of UL scheduling without UL-SCH)

 Introduction

 Active state generally refers to the state of RRC-connected UE which is actively monitoring the DL control channel and is ready to receive DL data or transmit UL control or data.
 Within the framework of C-DRX (Connected mode DRX), it includes the ON duration and the time when the inactivity timer and/or the retransmission timer is running.
 For typical MBB (mobile broadband) applications, it has been shown that UE could spend a significant percentage of energy monitoring PDCCH without receiving any data, even when C-DRX is configured [1].
 It is expected that NR not only should be more efficient in serving similar applications, NR will need to support new applications, and one of these new applications could be virtual reality (VR).
 For example, interactive VR has extremely stringent latency requirements, and it is envisioned that the UE would need to stay in active state for majority of the time supporting such application.
 Hence, for NR, enabling power saving during active state is an important aspect for improving the overall energy efficiency of the UE.